rwb/prevention/README.md

 #### Lesson 1 - Monday 1/24/22

-* Some key terminology for the semester:
+Today, we consider some key concepts for the semester:

-    * prevention
+* prevention (different types of)
+* risk factors
+* correlation and causation